kevinkatzke/EV3_SLAM/README.md

 # EV3_SLAM

+This project represents the attempt to devlelop a complete SLAM-Implementation for the Lego Mindstorms EV3 robot.

+Current status: ###----------------- 15%

 ## Setting up the workspace

 First of all you have to correctly set up your workspace and install leJOS on your Lego Mindstorms EV3.